Connect with us

 These events lead to the ultimate reveal that those are fake fangs, and the seeming “vampire” was just Steven Wilkins in costume.
 He died, undoubtedly shitting his pants as he watched the girl who was supposed to be his victim transform into a werewolf and devour him.
 A fitting end.
 But did you notice that Wilkins wasn’t the only character we knew who became werewolf lunch?

-Coach Taylor in the Hotdog Costume
+Coach Taylor’s Wild Night in a Hotdog Costume

 A small side story that often goes unnoticed in Trick ‘r Treat is the adventure of Coach Taylor.
 While at one door, one of our trick-or-treaters lamented that Coach Taylor was in a hotdog costume getting busy with somebody in a pig costume.
 He was quite the partier, as you can also spot his costume on the ground at the werewolf bonfire.